August 28 2021 – Jade Hunter

 - Sage: If you want to cleanse your space, to create a new energy flow then burning sage or palo santo can be a grounding ritual before you practice.

 Choosing the right time of day will often dictate how likely you are to be consistent with your practice.
 Maybe you have great intentions and set your alarm for an hour of Yoga at 5.30am, but if you’re not a morning person then it’s likely that eventually you’ll start hitting the snooze button!
 So if this sounds like you, perhaps you can start later and do 30 minutes instead, or opt for a lunchtime session.
+The beauty of online yoga is that it fits around your schedule, so you can easily get into a routine.

 Be patient as you play with the times that suit you, there is no right or wrong and everybody has a different rhythm and routine.
 Check-in regularly with your energy levels, and also to your purpose.
 If you love Yin and want to feel grounded, but it makes you too sluggish in the morning then mix it up for a night time practice, and vice versa, if power vinyasa at night feels like a struggle (or you can’t sleep properly afterwards) then try switching it up.
 Also, a reminder that most Yoga isn’t recommended within 2 hours after having a meal, especially if you’re going upside down or pressing on the belly, it can be a bit uncomfortable so try to time your practice so you don’t have a full tummy!

 Preparation before Yoga is as essential as cooking your meal before you eat.
 Once you’ve set your space and created the time, then check in with your body.
 Tune in and think about any injuries or conditions that might interfere with your class.
-Because the teacher isn’t there to guide you, it’s even more important to be considerate of modifications you might need to take.
+Because the teacher isn’t there to adjust your alignment, it’s even more important to be considerate of modifications you might need to take.
 If you aren’t sure then always consult a physio or doctor before practicing.
 Pre class preparation might also include stretching or using a trigger point therapy ball to roll out any stiffness before you flow.
 By using a massage ball on the soles of the feet you release the fascia that runs all along the backs of the legs, back and neck so you will feel more flexible and warmed up for the class.

 With so many enticing online offerings, it is essential to choose the right level and style for your purpose.
 Generally online Yoga classes will fall into three categories: beginners, open and advanced (they might be named differently so if in doubt then read the descriptions written by the teachers).